What Are Closing Entries?

 Closing entries are the journal entries used at the end of an accounting period.

-Closing entries are the journal entries made at the end of the period, used to update retained earnings to reflect the results of operations and to eliminate the balances in the revenue and expense accounts, so that they may be used again in a subsequent period.
+These entries are made to update retained earnings to reflect the results of operations and to eliminate the balances in the revenue and expense accounts, enabling them to be used again in a subsequent period.